top of page

 Stage 1: Understanding the Fear

-• Learn what emetophobia really is , it is a conditioned threat response, not a mysterious disorder
+• Learn what emetophobia really is - a conditioned threat response, not a mysterious disorder

 • Identify your own specific triggers and safety behaviours